haakemon/docker-jottacloud/README.md

 # Dockerized Jottacloud Client

+> [!NOTE]
+> I no longer use Jottacloud with Docker, so I will no longer maintain this repository.
+> Check out [bluet/docker-jottacloud](https://github.com/bluet/docker-jottacloud) which seems to still be maintained.

 Docker of Jottacloud client side backup daemon with jotta-cli and jottad inside.

 Jottacloud is a Cloud Storage (backup) service provider, which offers [unlimited storage space](https://www.jottacloud.com/en/pricing.html) for personal use.